๐ข Announcements

 | Class Participation | 10% | Ongoing throughout the semester; includes in-class discussion and engagement |

-| Homework & Labs | 40% | ~6 problem sets and hands-on Solidity labs, distributed roughly every 1–2 weeks |
+| Homework & Labs | 40% | ~6 problem sets and hands-on Solidity labs, distributed roughly every 1โ2 weeks |

-| Group Presentation | 20% | Teams present a recent research paper; presentations are a technical deep-dive (~20 minutes), scheduled during the final weeks of the semester or as fit in the schedule |
+| Group Presentation | 30% | Students form a team to investigate a technical or societal topic related to the course and present to the class (~20 minutes), scheduled during the final weeks of the semester |

-| Final Exam | 30% | In-class final exam on basic conceptual understanding across all four units |
+| Final Exam | 20% | In-class final exam on fundamental concepts across all four units |

-Lecture Schedule
+๐๏ธ Lecture Schedule

 | # | Date | Title |